 Suit challenges changes to Michigan auto insurance law

-A lawsuit contends that some changes made to Michigan’s auto insurance law are unconstitutional.
+Crash victims and a brain-injury rehabilitation facility challenged Michigan’s new auto insurance law Thursday, contending that pending limits on reimbursement rates for nursing and other care violate their constitutional rights.

-The complaint filed Thursday in Ingham County Circuit Court challenges two provisions of bills that Democratic Gov. Gretchen Whitmer signed in May and June.
+The lawsuit, filed in Ingham County Circuit Court, names two insurance companies and seeks a declaration that two provisions of the no-fault law are unconstitutional.
+Democratic Gov. Gretchen Whitmer signed the Republican-sponsored legislation and a subsequent fix in May and June, in a bid to lower high car premiums by letting drivers forego unlimited medical benefits starting in July 2020.

-One provision will limit reimbursement for in-home attendant care provided by the families of people seriously injured in crashes.
-The other provision will later reduce how much hospitals and other health providers can be paid to treat or rehabilitate accident victims.
+Other key components will take effect in July 2021.
+The suit disputes the legality of limiting reimbursements for in-home attendant care services provided by families of injured people and setting fee schedules for health providers.

+“This new law essentially means government can step in and determine who can come into my home and provide my disabled wife her needed around-the-clock care,” said Dr. Michael Andary.

 Online: